tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - **possible sources of irAEs: aggravation of silent pre-existing autoimmune condition, neo-autoimmune or inflammatory disorder due to breakdown of self-tolerance, disruption of immune homeostasis in tissue (not sure exactly what this means), bystander self-tissue damage (on target, off tumor response), undesired reactions to checkpoint blockade (expression of co-inhibitory molecules on non-T cells for instance)**
  - **similarities between pathogenic, inflammation-driving Th17 (and Th1) cells and exhausted T cells could be exploited to treat cancer without inducing irAEs: PDPN expressed on Th17 cells and negatively regulates Th17 pathogenicity, PDPN also part of co-inhibitory gene module upregulated in cancer; PROCR also expressed in Th17 cells (also negatively regulates pathogenicity via repressing IL-1R) and exhausted T cells (PROCR deficiency inhibits tumor growth)**
  - another idea to limit irAEs from ICI is to treat the autoimmune side effects, for example with TNF blockade (which can even enhance ICI efficacy in targeting tumor beyond limiting irAEs, **not sure of mechanism here**)
+# Treg heterogeneity, function, and homeostasis
+ - Tregs ensure tolerance to autoantigens, antigens of commensal microflora, limit excess immune responses, induce tolerance to food antigens
+ - IL-10 and TGF-β are primary suppressive cytokines
+ - IL-2 and its receptor CD25 are important for developing and maintaing Tregs
+ - FoxP3 is main Treg transcription factor, associated with high CD25 expression
+ - Tregs defined as CD3<sup>+</sup>CD4<sup>+</sup>CD25<sup>high</sup>FoxP3<sup>+</sup>CD127<sup>low</sup>
+ - Tregs can develop in thymus (tTregs, express FoxP3, high autoaffinity TCR, provide tolerance to autoantigens) or peripherally (pTregs, prevent local inflammation in presence of exogenous antigens) from effector cells
 # Type 1/Type 2 immunity in infectious diseases
  - Th1 (T helper type 1) cells secrete IL-2, interferon-γ, lymphotoxin-α and stimulate type 1 immunity (intense phagocytic activity), more or less synonymous with cell-mediated immunity but some antibodies are still produced, protective for most infections
  - Th2 cells secrete IL-4/5/9/10/13 and stimulate type 2 immunity (high antibody titers), more or less synonymous with humoral immunity (Th2 cells suppress phagocytosis), resolves cell-mediated inflammation